Differentiable graph-structured models for inverse design of lattice materials: Declaration of interests

-In this experiment, there are two loading scenarios $\mathcal{S}_1$ and $\mathcal{S}_2$, which we provide as an additional input to the forward model $F$.
+\textbf{Inverse design of flat surface}\\ In this experiment, there are two loading scenarios $\mathcal{S}_1$ and $\mathcal{S}_2$, which we provide as an additional input to the forward model $F$.
 More specifically, in the first scenario the four left nodes on the top of the surface are moved downwards, while in the second scenario the four right nodes on the top are moved.
 In both scenarios, all bottom nodes are kept fixed and the target is to have a flat surface, i.e., the remaining four top nodes have as a target to not move in $x$-direction and move the same amount in $y$-direction as the forced nodes.

 For training, we again use the L1 loss -- however, now it is the sum of the individual losses for both scenarios.
-Training is done as in \cref{SI:exp_grab}, with the only difference being that random masking every five iterations is stopped after 20 iterations.
+Training is done as in ``Inverse design of grabber'' in the supplemental experimental procedures, with the only difference being that random masking every five iterations is stopped after 20 iterations.